fierceoj/ShonyDanza/README.md

 # ShonyDanza

-A customizable, easy-to-navigate tool to aid in researching, attacking, and defending with the power of Shodan.
+A customizable, easy-to-navigate tool to aid in researching, pen testing, and defending with the power of Shodan.

 With ShonyDanza, you can:
 - Obtain IPs based on search criteria